-Azealia Banks wrote a song about executing Elon Musk
+Azealia Banks wrote a song about executing Elon Musk.
+Is that legal?

 Azealia Banks teased new music on her Instagram Tuesday night, and one song in particular, "96'Corolla (Motorman)," seems to be a thinly-veiled fantasy about executing Elon Musk.